 Dr. Larry M. Hawk became president of the MSPCA in 2003.
 Under the new name MSPCA-Angell, Dr. Hawk realigned the organization to better coordinate and showcase its extraordinary humane and veterinary services.
-The MSPCA-Angell's seven regional animal shelters were renamed Animal Care and Adoption Centers, and two veterinary centers -- in Boston and Nantucket -- now share the name Angell Animal Medical Center.
+The MSPCA-Angell's animal shelters were renamed Animal Care and Adoption Centers, and the veterinary center -- in Boston -- is now called Angell Animal Medical Center.

 The MSPCA-Angell has created a Web site to communicate the latest information about its world-renowned services (http://www.mspca.org/).
 It has transformed George T. Angell's groundbreaking publication, Our Dumb Animals, into Companion -- a full-color newsletter that features humane and veterinary news from around the state, region and world.

-In May of 2006, Carter Luke was appointed CEO of the MSPCA-Angell.
+In May of 2006, Carter Luke was appointed President of the MSPCA-Angell.

-The new Boston facility, which includes the Helen Schmidt Stanton Clinical Care Center and the Copeland Animal Care and Adoption Center, opened its doors in June of 2006.
+The expansion of the Boston facility, which includes the Helen Schmidt Stanton Clinical Care Center and the Copeland Animal Care and Adoption Center, opened its doors in June of 2006.